MCP-Mirror/aindreyway_mcp-server-neurolora-p/README.md

 - Configure Cline integration
 - Set up the server for immediate use

 The server will be available through the MCP protocol in Cline.
-You can use it to collect and document code from any project.
+You can use it to analyze and document code from any project.

 ## Usage